African Futures Conference 2025: Insight, Imagination, Action

 The conference aims to strengthen African foresight and long-term planning capacity by showcasing practical examples, innovative tools and inclusive narratives that bridge the gap between quantitative and qualitative methods.
 It will highlight how strategic insight can lead to real-world impact by showing tools, stories and partnerships that translate ideas into action.
 The event will also elevate the voices of African changemakers and explore effective strategies to connect researchers and policymakers for greater influence on decision-making.
 This year's conference will also be the start of developing the African Futures Network (AFN) of trusted collaborators.

-We are seeking proposals for talks, sessions, creative showcases or tools that fit within one or more of our three conference pillars:
+The conference will offer talks, sessions, creative showcases and tools that fit within one or more of our three conference pillars:

 1. Insight: Grounding African futures in evidence and analysis

-- Explore emerging development trends using data and modelling
+- Emerging development trends using data and modelling

-- Share cutting-edge data and modelling that inform long-term African development
+- Cutting-edge data and modelling that inform long-term African development

-- Reflect on the use and limitations of African data for foresight
+- Use and limitations of African data for foresight

-- Explore innovations in strategic planning and quantitative forecasting
+- Innovations in strategic planning and quantitative forecasting

 2. Imagination: Envisioning futures through creative storytelling

-- Share projects or campaigns that inspire new narratives about Africa’s future
+- Projects or campaigns that inspire new narratives about Africa’s future

-- Link imaginative foresight to real-world values and aspirations
+- Imaginative foresight linking to real-world values and aspirations

 3. Action: Embedding foresight in policy, governance and practice

-- Share lessons from applying foresight in African governance or policy space
+- Lessons from applying foresight in African governance or policy space

-- Highlight real-world foresight applications in national plans or reforms
+- Real-world foresight applications in national plans or reforms

-- Offer practical tools or institutional pathways for long-term integration
+- Practical tools or institutional pathways for long-term integration

 Additional: Young changemakers competition

-We are offering young (below the age of 35) the opportunity to submit innovative and creative contributions.
-Submit and share your vision of Africa’s future in 2050.
+We will promote innovative and creative contributions by young changemakers (below the age of 35) that share their vision of Africa’s future in 2050.

 How to apply